 Not a fan of poultry?
 Try pork this Thanksgiving.
 (Yes, you can call it Pork Day if you must.)
 Plus, the cranberry-pecan stuffing is the bomb.

 Taking your first stab at cooking the big bird this year?
 Don’t even try to enter the kitchen without this simple guide.

 Hosting Thanksgiving can be a hassle.
 And wrestling a 20-pound turkey can make things extra stressful.
 Take this less-traditional route and choose a smaller piece of the bird—the breast—for a creative (and equally delicious) main dish.

 These sweet potato and quinoa stuffed mushroom caps are just as filling as a hunk-o’-turkey and can be enjoyed by anyone around the dinner table.

 Desserts and Drinks

-With a whole quinoa and fresh apple base, this snack cake is perfect to satisfy any sweet tooth and filling enough to kill that dessert craving.
-And since it’s Thanksgiving, you can serve it à la mode without too much guilt!
+With a quinoa and apple base, this snack cake is filling enough to kill that dessert craving.
+And since it’s Thanksgiving, go ahead and serve it à la mode!

 Looking for a way to use up all that fall fruit?
-Try this simple, healthy compote for an all-natural sugar fix.
+Try this simple compote for an all-natural sugar fix.
 Serve with ice cream, fresh whipped cream, or angel food cake for some extra decadence.

 You’re in for a real treat with this dessert combining the natural sweetness of juicy peaches with a savory twist.
 A welcome substitute for classic apple crisp.

 Wine is always a winner—let’s be honest.
 But wine slightly warmed with lots of awesome fall spices?
-That’s a Thanksgiving winner for sure.
+That’s a Thanksgiving victory for sure.